mdulin2/WebPhapp/README.md

 sudo ./testRunner.sh -nfb
 ```

 Important: ensure that the `connections.js` file has the desired values.
 When `Blockchain = true`, the backend tests fail due to timeout.
 This is because adding prescriptions to the blockchain takes a long time, not necessarily that there is an issue.
 Furthermore, ensure that the `settings.js` has `env: 'test'` so that the routes are unauthenticated for testing.
+However, when developing, make sure that it is set to `dev`.

 ### Troubleshooting